Wimbley History, Family Crest & Coats of Arms

 Wimbley Spelling Variations

-Spelling variations of this family name include: Wimbaldesley, Wymbaldesley, Wimbaldsley, Wimbaldeslegh, Wimberley, Wimbersley, Wimberleigh, Wymbersley, Wemberesley, Whimberley, Winmarleigh, Wimbley, Wembly, Winberry, Wimberly and many more.
+Spelling variations of this family name include: Wimbaldesley, Wymbaldesley, Wimbaldsley, Wimbaldeslegh, Wimberley, Wimbersley, Wimberleigh, Wymbersley, Wemberesley, Whimberley, Winmarleigh, Wimbley, Wembly, WinBerry, Wimberly and many more.

 Early Notables of the Wimbley family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Wimbley Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Wimbley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wimbley family

 Some of the first settlers of this family name or some of its variants were: John Wimberly, who received a land grant of 300 acres in Nansemond County, Virginia in 1672; and an additional 400 acre land grant in 1673 for paying the passage of other persons to the Virginia Colony, William Wimberly and Peter Wimberly, who arrived in Virginia in 1672 as indentured servants of Thomas Milner, who received his land grant on Dumplin Island, Nansemond County.
 The 1820 census of Georgia shows several bearers of the name Wimberly in Burke and Jones counties.